What is IPHost Network Monitor?

 |Custom||Availability and performance data can be collected by external programs or scripts running either locally or on another host.||Custom|

 An application template allows to create several preconfigured monitors on the selected host at once.
 An application template can be constructed to monitor an application running on the host (for example, MS Exchange Server), or Web service (MS IIS or Apache), generic mail service or specific MTA (for example, Dovecot/Exim4).
 An application template applied to the host can monitor either overall host system health (traffic consumption, CPU, memory and disk space usage), or essential services running on the host (for example, AD domain controller services).
-The IPHost Network Monitor contains over 50 preconfigured pplication templates and provides tools to create custom ones.
+The IPHost Network Monitor contains over 50 preconfigured application templates and provides tools to create custom ones.
 Also, there is IPHost Template Community – a useful online resource containing many additional application templates and knowledge base articles.
 Templates are reviewed by IPHost team and you can gain access to approved ones right from the IPHost client.
 You can also publish your templates and subscribe to digest e-mails.

 If a monitored resource is unavailable or its performance is below a specified level, IPHost Network Monitor produces one of the following alerts: